Making built-form happen

 It depends on the scope.
 The demand on management time varies with the stage of the development process and the scope of the desired role.
 Generally outsourcing costs 15-20% more per productive hour* but, obviously, this needs to be weighed against the flexibility of the engagement and the elimination of non-productive costs and the elimination of overheads.
 A written fee proposal is offered to accommodate your requirements.

-For comparison, a typical cost to payroll a manager is evaluated here.
+*A typical cost to payroll a manager is illustrated by clicking here.

 Do you charge by the hour or a fixed price?